mondskiez/ansible_control/README.md

 # ansible_control
 This is my own Ansible deployment for Ubuntu Server servers

-First modify the host.yml to your preferred structure.
+First, modify the host.yml to your preferred structure.

     ansible_control/hosts.yml

+Second, setup your inventory path by editing the file.

+    ansible.config

 Base server playbook is at: